camunda/camunda-docs-manual/content/reference/rest/job-definition/put-set-job-retries.md

 ---

-Set the number of retries of all <strong>failed</strong> jobs associated with the given job definition id.
+Sets the number of retries of all <strong>failed</strong> jobs associated with the given job definition id.

 # Method